umran/db/README.md

 })

 if err != nil {
-    fmt.Println("the transaction was aborted due to an error") }
+    fmt.Println("the transaction was aborted due to an unretryable error") }

 fmt.Println("the transaction was committed successfully")